akhamidogit/dataviz/critique-by-design.md

 ---
 ## AI acknowledgements
-Throughout this project, I worked with Google's Gemini as a creative and analytical partner.
+Throughout this project, I worked with AI as a creative and assistive partner.
 I used it to generate layout for my webpage, extract data from the original charts and help fix grammar of my reflections and insights for this journal.